 Spelling and grammar check API vs SDK

-WebSpellChecker and Grammarly call their product SDK for devs, LanguageTool offers Proofreading APIs, Sapling sells separate API and SDK solutions.
+WebSpellChecker and Grammarly call their product SDK for devs, LanguageTool offers Proofreading APIs, Sapling AI sells separate API and SDK solutions.

 Are API and software development kit (SDK) the same?
 If not, what is the difference?